osm-search/Nominatim/CONTRIBUTING.md

  * Python code uses the official Python style
  * indention
    * SQL use 2 spaces
-   * all other use files TABs
+   * all other file types use 4 spaces
    * [BSD style](https://en.wikipedia.org/wiki/Indent_style#Allman_style) for braces
  * spaces
    * spaces before and after equal signs and operators